eliobaby/Martini_Mapper/README.md

   Do not write output files (`.txt/.gro/.itp`).
 Useful for “library mode” and tests.

 - `--dihedrals`
-  Comment out the dihedrals in ITP file.
+  Do not comment out the dihedrals in ITP file.

 - `--out-dir PATH`
   Directory to place final outputs.